Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 Enabling this will force Change Strings to only replace patterns that have the same capital and lower letters as your Search for Inputs.

-Disabling this means that Change Strings will ignore capital or lowercase letters in its search, but as mentioned before, it will not convert everything lowercase and the replacement will keep its correct upper case letters.
+Disabling this means that Change Strings will ignore capital or lowercase letters in its search.
+It will not convert everything lowercase and the replacement will keep its correct upper case letters.

 Space Splitter